netvl/immeta/Readme.md

 ### Version 0.3.1

-* Now WEBP parser does not panic on yet unsupported VP8 chunk types but returns an error instead
+* Now WEBP parser does not panic on yet unsupported VP8 chunk types but returns an error instead.

 ### Version 0.3.0